qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

                   Time
 ```

-With this separation it becomes straight-forward to execute the program parts in
+With this separation, it becomes straight-forward to execute the program parts in
-accordance with the processing unit which the require as well as to ensure that
+accordance with the required processing unit as well as to ensure that
 proper setup of the QPU was performed before initiating the quantum calculation.

 ### Block Separation Strategy